Sherman Builders: Just How Many Tank Factories Did the US Have Anyway? There were 10 and 1 in Canada.

 The M4A2 was something of this factory specialty, in particular early on, with them producing a large number of the small hatch M4A2 sent off to Russia, and a few of the rarer large hatch 75mm gun tanks, around 986 small hatch tanks, and about 286 large hatch tanks.

 They also produced nearly 1600 large hatch, 76mm gun tanks, or the M4A2 (76)w.
 These tanks went almost exclusively to Russia as part of Lend Lease.
 These tanks were ordered over four different contracts and the final ones off the production line were all HVSS tanks.
 The HVSS suspension may have seen combat with the Russians before the US Army used it.
 Oddly, this factory also produced M4A3 76w tanks, but never with the HVSS suspension.
 Fisher produced a significant number M4A3 and Large hatch 75mm tanks at their factory, but nowhere near their M4A2 production.

-GM was a production powerhouse, for more info check out this really interesting web site.
+GM was a production powerhouse, for more info check out this really interesting website.
 The American Auto Industry in WWII.
-I cannot say how much I like this site, but its tremendous, you could spend hours reading subpages here, and he has a lot of very nice, photos he took himself along with a large number of Company War books.
-The US Auto Industry as has a lot to be proud of for what they accomplished during the war.
+I cannot say how much I like this site, but it is tremendous, you could spend hours reading subpages here, and he has a lot of very nice, photos he took himself along with a large number of Company War books.
+The US Auto Industry has a lot to be proud of for what they accomplished during the war.

 FTA Produced 11,358 Sherman tanks in six versions, The M4A2 (75), M4A2 (75), M4A3 (75)W, M4A2 (76)W, M4A3 (76)W, and the M4A3E2.
 Note: All M4A3 tanks produced by Fisher had Ford built GAA motors.